-The heel bone (known as the calcaneus) is the largest bone in the foot and performs crucial functions in our everyday life.
-The bone is anatomically structured to bear the weight of our body and optimised to evenly distribute that weight when walking/running, on either even or uneven surfaces.
+The heel bone (known as the calcaneus) is the largest bone in the foot and performs crucial functions in everyday life.
+It is anatomically structured to bear the weight of our body and optimised to distribute that weight evenly when walking or running on either even or uneven surfaces.

 Some patients can develop small bone growths on the heel, more commonly known as Heel Spurs.
-Mild cases can go undetected for long periods of time before clear symptoms become present.
+Mild cases can go undetected for long periods of time before apparent symptoms become present.

-There are serious consequences to a patient’s quality of life when this happens.
-More invasive i.e. non-surgical intervention may become necessary to alleviate symptoms.
+When this happens, there are serious consequences to a patient’s quality of life.
+More invasive, i.e., non-surgical intervention, may become necessary to alleviate symptoms.

 Heel Spur Causes

-A heel spur is a bony extension on the heel bone, the largest bone of the foot.
+A heel spur is a bony extension on the heel bone, the most prominent bone of the foot.
 The condition is a direct result of overloading the heel.
 There are several main factors that contribute to the development of this degenerative disease, including:

 Intense Physical Strain on the Feet

-Occupations that involve long hours of standing or walking around (e.g. people working in retail, warehouses) can lead to overloading on the feet.
-People whose jobs involve a rigid posture of the foot, like machine operators in the warehouses and factories are particularly vulnerable.
+Occupations that involve long hours of standing or walking around (e.g., people working in retail or warehouses) can lead to overloading of the feet.
+People whose jobs involve a rigid foot posture, like machine operators in warehouses and factories, are particularly vulnerable.

 Footwear